thomasgtaylor/how.wtf/content/post/2022-12-01-how-to-push-an-empty-commit-in-git.md

 - Git
 ---

 Pushing an empty commit using Git is straightforward.
-Git provides an optional flag to be used on the `git commit` command: `--allow-empty`.
+Git provides an optional flag on the `git commit` command: `--allow-empty`.

 # Pushing without making changes